 But, this has also happened to me in summer, so really it’s a game of luck.
 Book your balloon tour and know that you will get a full refund if the flight does indeed get cancelled.

-Summer in Cappadocia means sunny hot weather and hot temperatures.
-In the winter, yes – you need to pack winter boots and a warm jacket and hat for Cappadocia.
+Summer in Cappadocia means sunny skies and hot daytime temperatures.
+In the winter, you’ll need to pack warm clothing for Cappadocia and be mentally prepared for freezing temps.
 But in some ways, this climate is better for strenuous activity.

-I don’t know about you, but I always warm up pretty quickly when hiking in the snow.
-But when hiking mid-summer heat, it can be pretty miserable.
+Luckily, visitors may hike all around Cappadocia in the winter.
+And I don’t know about you, but I always warm up pretty quickly when hiking in the snow.

-Cappadocia has some amazing hikes if you’re willing to skip the tours and go off the beaten path a bit.
+Cappadocia has some amazing hikes if have an extra day to head off the beaten path.
 It’s quite easy to do (and I was traveling as a solo female).

-Most tourists view the Valley of Love from the top rim on a tour, but it’s possible to hike from Goreme to Uchasair, and get a unique viewpoint on these crazy rocks.
+Most tourists view the Valley of Love from the top rim on a tour, but it’s possible to hike from Goreme to Uchasair, and get a unique viewpoint from between the crazy rocks.
 There’s so much to see!

 My cave hotel served a hearty daily breakfast each morning.
 It included hot tea or coffee, eggs made to order, fresh bread still hot from the oven, delicious fruits, olives, hummus, and more.

-I ate delicious vegetarian soups and hot falafel sandwiches for lunch and dinner.
-And, mulled wine is a common staple served in winter in Cappadocia.
+I ate delicious vegetarian soups and hot falafel sandwiches for lunch and dinner around town.

-Turkey is actually fairly well-known for their wine-making.
-And, in the winter, they spice it up (literally) and serve it piping hot – something you just can’t experience in the summer.
+Turkey is actually fairly well-known for their wine-making, and mulled wine is a common staple.
+They spice it up (literally) and serve it piping hot – something you just can’t experience in the summer.
 Not a bad way to end a day or to enjoy a sunset dinner.

 Packing Basics for Winter in Cappadocia